tannahardik/vector-search-ai/README.md

 1. Input query is embedded into a vector using `cohere`
 2. All stored categories/services are compared using cosine similarity
 3. Top N matching results are returned to the user

+Note : cohere key has limit of 1000 calls per month

 ## 📦 Dependencies